FunGeST/pyRNA/README.md

 # Validation demo

-The 'Validation_Demo' folder containing a demo script to validate a few mutations predicted to impact splicing on matched RNA-seq data.
+The **Validation_Demo** folder containing a demo script to validate a few mutations predicted to impact splicing on matched RNA-seq data.
 The folder also contains sliced RNA-seq bam files containing only reads around the positions of interest that are necessary to run the script.
 Use the following command to run the demo:
 > python Validation_full_script.py test.xlsx